sorbet/sorbet/docs/internals.md

 In general, the IR the parser generates is intended to model Ruby very granularly, but is frequently redundant for the purpose of typechecking.
-We use the Desugar and DSL passes to simplify the IR before typechecking.
+We use the Desugar and Rewriter passes to simplify the IR before typechecking.

 ### Desugar